BarryCode/Warframe/README.md

 - fixed a reset crash bug
 - added dxsdk (makes compiling easier)
 - notelemetry.obj (stops microsofts spydebugging)
+- pic esp ready
-- had no time to work on features yet
+- couldn't work on other features yet

 you can download the source by clicking the Download ZIP button